RosettaCommons/documentation/Solving-a-Biological-Problem.md

 Note: put fold and dock in here as well as symmetry.

-Given a sequence, can I predict the protein structure?
+The general question to be answered below: given a sequence, can I predict the protein structure?
-There are two general approaches to predicting protein structure: _de novo_ and comparative or homology modeling.
+There are two approaches to predicting protein structure from sequence alone: _de novo_ and comparative or homology modeling.

 ### De Novo Modeling